Are Thyroid Disorders Genetic

 - 1 month ago

 Are Thyroid Disorders Genetic?

-Most of the people raise a question are Thyroid Disorders Genetic? before knowing the answer let’s understand more about thyroid disorders.
-Let’s be aware of Thyroid problems in the World.
+Most people raise the question are Thyroid Disorders Genetic? before knowing the answer let's understand more about thyroid disorders.
+Let's be aware of Thyroid problems in the World.
 Why now, May 25th is World Thyroid Day, and we at DNA LABS INDIA believe that every disease can be prevented if detected earlier.
-So, let’s be aware of Thyroid Disorders this week and how to avoid such disorders.
+So, let's be aware of Thyroid Disorders this week and how to avoid such disorders.

 If you haven’t heard about World Thyroid Day, don’t worry, you’re not alone.

-The World Thyroid Day was created in Leipzig, Germany, in September 2007 by the members of Thyroid Federation by many Scandinavian countries in European Thyroid Association (ETA).
+World Thyroid Day was created in Leipzig, Germany, in September 2007 by the members of the Thyroid Federation by many Scandinavian countries in European Thyroid Association (ETA).
 In 2008, the European Thyroid Association (ETA) and American Thyroid Association (ATA) joined forces to create, for the first time ever, a day to be devoted globally to the Thyroid Gland.
-It’s numerous and often ‘invisible’ symptoms, and in 2009, a yearly commemorative ‘day of the thyroid’, May 25th was firmly established as World Thyroid Day (WTD) and endorsed by all sister associations.
+It's numerous and often ‘invisible’ symptoms, and in 2009, a yearly commemorative ‘day of the thyroid’, May 25th was firmly established as World Thyroid Day (WTD) and endorsed by all sister associations.
 Since that time it has been celebrated annually around the globe together with its extension, International Thyroid Awareness Week, which ‘surrounds’ the main Day.

 Why World "Thyroid" Day?

 "Thyroid Day " Why, you ask?
 But what’s the big deal about the thyroid?